top of page

 Private Collection, Canada

-The present work can be compared to a number of sheets attributed to Giovanni da Udine in institutional collections, including a Sketchbook Sheet of Ornamental Studies (Metropolitan Museum of Art, NY, acc. no. 1985.327.2); Orpheus singing to the animals and various sketches of vases and heads, (Staatliche Graphische Sammlung, Munich, inv 2250 v); Etudes de grotesques and Croquis d'ornements (Louvre Collections, Paris, INV 11094 & 3349); Copy after an Ancient Roman Fresco (Royal Collections, Windsor, RCIN 909567); Study of Grotesque Ornaments, sold at Swann Auction Galleries, New York, 24.01.2005, Lot 12; and Studio per motivi decorativi di logge (Raccolte Storiche dell'Accademia di Brera, Fondo Frizzoni, Milan, FF3529) [see images 7-12 respectively].
+Our drawing can be compared to a number of further sheets attributed to Giovanni da Udine in institutional collections, the closest of which we have identified is one in the Codice Resta, in the Biblioteca Communale di Palermo (see figs. I & II below), which also includes studies for the decoration of the Papal Apartments in the Vatican.
+Other representative examples of Da Udine's hand which can be examined in relation to the style of the present sheet include a Sketchbook Sheet of Ornamental Studies (Metropolitan Museum of Art, NY, acc. no. 1985.327.2); Orpheus singing to the animals and various sketches of vases and heads, (Staatliche Graphische Sammlung, Munich, inv 2250 v); Etudes de grotesques and Croquis d'ornements (Louvre Collections, Paris, INV 11094 & 3349); a Copy after an Ancient Roman Fresco (Royal Collections, Windsor, RCIN 909567); and a Studio per motivi decorativi di logge (Raccolte Storiche dell'Accademia di Brera (Fondo Frizzoni, Milan, FF3529).

-The 16th century saw the rise of a new class of artists who specialised primarily in painting the decorative elements of large interior commissions, but who were able to make their name in this field and not remain anonymous as once they might have.
-The taste for grotteschi (literally 'Grotesque' decorations) of the sort that had abounded in classical Rome, with decorative designs incorporating flowers, putti and anything else that the artist could include, flourished during this period, and many of artists who specialised in the field sustained entire careers with commissions to produce complex schemes of this sort.
+The 16th century saw the rise of a new class of artists who specialised primarily in painting the decorative elements of large interior commissions, but who were also able to make their name in this field and not remain anonymous, as once they might have.
+The taste for grotteschi (literally 'Grotesque' decorations) of the sort that had abounded in classical Rome, with decorative designs incorporating flowers, putti and anything else that the artist could include, flourished during this period.
+Indeed, many of artists who specialised in the field (Giovanni da Udine included) sustained entire careers with commissions of this sort.

-Jennifer Montagu wrote recently of this now-comparatively recherché group of decorative artists, ‘Most of these painters of elegant and inventive grotesques were known only to specialists: their names appear in the accounts for decorations of the time…and a few scholars had begun the task of differentiating between them.
+Jennifer Montagu wrote recently of this broad category of artist, ‘Most of these painters of elegant and inventive grotesques were known only to specialists: their names appear in the accounts for decorations of the time…and a few scholars had begun the task of differentiating between them.
 If this was difficult to achieve by examining the paintings…the distinction between their drawing styles if often easier.’
-[1]
+(1)

 • Notes & Bibliography